ExchangeBC/devex/modules/opportunities/server/email_templates/subject.hbs.md

-New {{ formatNumber opportunity.earn style="currency" currency="USD" }} Code With Us opporunity on BCDevExchange
+New {{ opportunity.earn }} Code With Us opporunity on BCDevExchange